 The aforementioned features are fairly standard; you will find most of them on a Chrysler 300, a Jeep Renegade, and anything in between.
 Some versions of the software also boast brand- or model-specific software.
-For example, Dodge’s performance-oriented models are available with an app named Performance Pages that provides information like the engine’s horsepower and torque output, the steering angle, the temperature and pressure of the oil, and the g-forces felt in the cabin in real-time.
+For example, Dodge’s performance-oriented models (including the vaunted Challenger Hellcat) are available with an app named Performance Pages that provides information like the engine’s horsepower and torque output, the steering angle, the temperature and pressure of the oil, and the g-forces felt in the cabin in real time.
 Jeep, on the other hand, developed an app named Off-Road Pages for the Wrangler that displays data like the status of the transfer case, whether or not the sway bars are connected, the altitude, and the angle of the slope the car is on.

 What is Uconnect like to use?

 Digital Trends has tested dozens of Uconnect-equipped cars since FCA released the software, and we’ve always been impressed by it.
 We named it the infotainment system of the year in 2015.
 It has evolved considerably since, but it remains a relatively simple and straightforward system to use.
 Clear, easy-to-recognize icons populate the home screen, and some versions of the software let the front passengers move tiles around with a drag-and-drop motion similar to that found on a smartphone.
 The menu bar located on the bottom of the screen also provides the driver with shortcuts to frequently used features, such as the radio, navigation, and climate control features.